-Considering therapy, but not sure how genderism in the therapeutic relationship or therapist’s approach impacts you?
+Considering therapy, but not sure how does gender affect counseling and the therapeutic relationship or therapist’s approach impacts you?
 You are not alone in asking this question.
 Your last therapeutic relationship may have had an impact on you and you are searching for something different: a way to challenge yourself within your own limits and boundaries, finally wanting to get rid of those haunting skeletons from your closet, gain insight of your needs from a different perspective, or explore genderism in the therapeutic relationship with a new therapist.
 It is challenging to see yourself step outside of the traditional gender view that your therapist is an older, female who has sage wisdom and advice (she’s also got an amazing collection of books and cozy pashmina).
 How could a male-identifying individual ever be your therapist?
-It may be helpful to understand how genderism in the therapeutic relationship impacts your progress in therapy especially when a person’s gender may be a trigger for you.
+It may be helpful to understand how does gender affect counseling and the therapeutic relationship impacts your progress in therapy especially when a person’s gender may be a trigger for you.

 What is Genderism?

 Genderism refers to the belief that there are only two genders.* This belief is a common factor in identifying who may be the right fit for you when considering therapy.
 Some concerns you might have in regards to working with a therapist who identifies as another gender than your own may be:

 - Sensitivity to your symptoms and your traumatic experience(s)